vaimalaviya1233/hoppscotch/README.md

 - Send a random alphanumeric string in the URL parameters
 - Any JavaScript functions

-📄 **API Documentation:** Create and share dynamic API documentation easily, quickly.

-1. Add your requests to Collections and Folders
-2. Export Collections and easily share your APIs with the rest of your team
-3. Import Collections and Generate Documentation on-the-go

 ⌨️ **Keyboard Shortcuts:** Optimized for efficiency.

 > **[Read our documentation on Keyboard Shortcuts](https://docs.hoppscotch.io/features/shortcuts)**